de-Medeiros-insect-lab/workflows/running_jobs/README.md

 screen -r my_session
 ```

+### Killing a session

+When you are done with working with a screen session, you can kill it in two ways:

+To kill an attached screen: use `ctrl+a` followed by `k`

+To kill a detached screen: use `screen -ls` to see the screen name or number and then use `screen -S [screen name] -X`

 where `my_session` is the name of the session.
 This will take you back to the screen.

 ## Checking usage